miurahr/lua-nginx-osm/README.md

 1. creating a ticket on the [GitHub Issue Tracker](http://github.com/miurahr/lua-nginx-osm/issues),

-1. There are known problem that Tirex cannot response properly so we need to patch tirex.
+1. There are known problem that Tirex cannot response properly so we need to patch to tirex.

   https://trac.openstreetmap.org/ticket/4869

+  If you use Tirex 0.4.1(original)  or  tirex-0.4.1ppa4 and below, you need to patch to tirex.
+  Here is a patch file in misc/tirex-peer.diff.

 Author
 ======